-By default, only the Slicer module (MySlicerModule.py) will be downloaded when installing the extension using the Extensions Manager (see a related issue on GitHub).
-To make sure all the necessary files are downloaded, the CMakeLists.txt file associated with the Slicer module needs to be modified.
+By default, only the Slicer module (MySlicerModule.py) will be included in the package distributed via the Extensions Manager (see a related issue on GitHub).
+To make sure all the necessary files are included in the package, the CMakeLists.txt file associated with the Slicer module needs to be modified.
 Initially, the second section of CMakeLists.txt will look like this: